xperiments-in/xtouch/Readme.md

 3. **No printers are discovered during the search process**:

    - In certain instances, users have encountered an issue where no printers are discovered during the search process.
-Typically, this concern can be addressed by restarting both the printer and the screen.
+   - Posible solutions

+      1. Device Check:

+         - Restart the router: Unplug the power cable from the router, wait for about 30 seconds, and then plug it back in.
+This helps refresh the router's settings and can resolve temporary connectivity issues.
+         - Restart the xtouch screen and printer: Turn off both devices, wait for a moment, and then turn them back on.
+This ensures that any temporary glitches in the devices' connectivity are resolved.

+      2. Hotspot Test:

+         - Create a hotspot with your phone: Go to the settings on your phone, find the "Hotspot" or "Tethering" option, and enable it.
+This turns your phone into a WiFi hotspot that other devices can connect to.
+         - Connect both the xtouch screen and the printer to this access point
+         - If both devices connect successfully: This means that the xtouch screen and printer are capable of connecting to a WiFi network, and the issue may lie with the router or its configuration.

 4. **WiFi Connection Loop**: